mozilla/fxa/packages/fxa-auth-server/docs/api.md

 Not HAWK-authenticated.

 This requests a "reset password" code to be sent to the user's recovery email.
-The user should type this code into the agent, which will then submit it to `/v1/password/forgot/verify_code` (described below). `verify_code` will then return a `passwordResetToken`, which can be used to reset the account password.
+The user should type this code into the agent, which will then submit it to `/v1/password/forgot/verify_code` (described below). `verify_code` will then return a `accountResetToken`, which can be used to reset the account password.

 This code will be either 8 or 16 digits long, and the `send_code` response indicates the code length (so the UI can display a suitable input form).
 The email will either contain the code itself, or will contain a link to a web page which will display the code.